 Over the last few years, this tea seems to have etched out a cosy and permanent place on the blackboard menus in chain cafes across the UK, many of which rely on syrups to add the spice profile of the drink they are trying to replicate.

-Strictly speaking, masala chai translates as spiced tea since masala means spice and chai means tea.
+Masala chai translates as spiced tea since masala means spice and chai means tea.
 So technically, when we wander into coffee shops and see chai tea, chai tea latte or chai latte listed on the menu, this is a misuse of the word chai.

 In fact, what we are actually asking for in these instances is tea tea (haha), tea tea latte or tea latte.
 What we should be asking for is masala chai, masala chai latte or masala latte.

-Note: Because of this now widely accepted (incorrect) terminology I’ve decided to keep the word chai in my recipe title even though this masala chai syrup does not contain tea.
 If you would like to use this syrup to make Indian-style spiced tea, then you will need to brew your tea and add this syrup to flavour and sweeten it.
 And I’d like to offer my deep apologies to the purists reading this.

-- Masala chai syrup is easy to make
+- Masala syrup is easy to make.

-- It does not contain tea so it can be used in plenty of other drinks and recipes, not just tea
+- It does not contain tea so it can be used in plenty of other drinks and recipes, not just tea.

-- It has a concentrated flavour – only a little is needed to impart those sensational notes of spice to the drink and it keeps the drink from getting overly sweet
+- It has a concentrated flavour – only a little is needed to impart those sensational notes of spice to the drink and it keeps the drink from getting overly sweet.

-- You can make a large batch and keep it handy in the fridge for 3-4 weeks for when time is in short supply
+- You can make a large batch and keep it handy in the fridge for 3-4 weeks for when time is in short supply.

-I’ve opted for demerara sugar over white sugar to add depth, complexity and a certain mellowness to the final chai syrup produced by this recipe.
+Sugar: I’ve opted for demerara sugar over white sugar to add depth, complexity and a certain mellowness to the final chai spice syrup produced by this recipe.
 Demerara adds divine undertones of toffee to the syrup, which seems to work well with the spices.

 - cinnamon